 Note: To discover printers using SNMP version 3, create a user name and password in the printer Embedded Web Server, and then restart the printer.
+If a connection cannot be established, then rediscover the printers.
 For more information, see the Embedded Web Server-Security Administrator's Guide for the printer.